Western Liang (Sixteen Kingdoms): Reign of Li Gao

 That same year, the Administrator of Jinchang, Tang Yao (唐瑤) rebelled in his commandery and acclaimed Li Gao as his leader, offering him the title of Duke of Liang.
 Li Gao accepted him, and he declared a general amnesty and changed the era name in his territory.
 Historiographers refer to his state as Western Liang to distinguish it with the other rival Liang states at the time.

 Li Gao's state was backed by local Han Chinese gentry clans, and all the cities west of Yumen Commandery submitted to him.
 In 401, both Jiuquan and Liangning (陇西郡; northwest of present-day Yumen City, Gansu) commanderies also surrendered to him from Northern Liang.
 To apply more pressure on the Northern Liang, he moved his capital east to Jiuquan in 405 and allied with the Southern Liang.
 He also nominally submitted to the Later Qin and sent tributes to Northern Wei.

 The Western Liang sought to take control of Liang and Qin provinces, but it was relatively weak compared to its neighbours.
-Li Gao maintained a stable economy within his state by encouraging agriculture and trade with the Western Regions, along with promoting Confucianism through the establishment of new schools.
+According to records, Li Gao heavily involved his wife, Princess Dowager Yin, in many of his decision-makings, so much so that a common saying was, "Li and Yin reign over Dunhuang" (李尹王敦煌).
+They maintained a stable economy within his state by encouraging agriculture and trade with the Western Regions, along with promoting Confucianism through the establishment of new schools.
 Like the Former Liang before him, Li Gao considered himself a vassal to the Eastern Jin in the south and sent envoys to have his titles recognized by them.
 However, due to the distance between the two states, it would not be until Liu Yu's second northern expedition when the Jin formally recognized Western Liang as a vassal.
 Western Liang also had to defend themselves against the nomadic Rouran and Tuyuhun.